Martinez Familia Sangeros: Quitoni

 There were several cases linked to the family in the 1990s; the most creditable was the case where several men were arrested in the Port of San Juan for supposed drug trafficking.
 Quitoni had several grandchildren.
-Quitoni lost his grandson Luis in a 2011 car accident, a year before his own death.
-After the death of Quitoni's family would inherit a total of $24.6 million which would be split evenly between blood relatives.
+Quitoni lost his grandson Luis in a 2011 car accident, a year before his own deat After the death of Quitoni's family would inherit a total of $24.6 million which would be split evenly between blood relatives.
 This is hard to believe because some sources say that the family was going broke around the time of Quitoni's death because of excessive spending and health issues within the family, some sources say the family only has $8 million to split between the blood relatives.
 The crime family is still around and living although not as strong as they were in the early days they are still running the streets thanks to El Gran Mateo who has taken Quitoni's place as Don of the family.
 Quitoni's grandchildren's have a net worth of $4 Million dollars while Quitoni had a networth of about $320 million before his decline in 2000.
 The mafia leader was said to have been going broke and had 10 million dollars left in his accounts, this was eventually said to be split between the mafia as well as the children and grandchildren of the mafia leader.
 Rolando Martinez as well Rosalita Martinez had been spotted in 2012 attending school in Puerto Rico.
 In April 2014 the Rosalita, Quitoni's eldest Granddaughter was murder along with an uncle in their home located in Arecibo Puerto Rico.
 No one was charged.
 In 2015 Don Gonzalez head of the Vega family was taken to trial and is in the process of being sentenced.
 Puerto Rican police have been cracking down on its Gangs and on criminals because of its reputation of being hazardous in many places in Puerto Rico.